Academy Awards pre-show

 The Academy Awards pre-show (currently known as The Oscars Red Carpet Show) is a live televised pre-show which precedes the start of the Academy Awards telecast by 90 minutes (previously by 30 minutes until 2011).
 The pre-show takes place on the red carpet surrounding the theater which holds the telecast, and is almost always hosted by various media personalities, such as Regis Philbin, Chris Connelly, Tim Gunn, and Robin Roberts.

-In February 2011, ABC announced that due to the ending of Barbara Walters' Oscar Special, the pre-show would instead take place 90 (rather than 30) minutes before the start time of the Oscar telecast, beginning with the 83rd Academy Awards ceremony.
+With the discontinuation of Barbara Walters' Oscars specials, the pre-show was expanded to 90 minutes for the 83rd Academy Awards.
+The pre-show returned to its previous 30-minute length for the 96th Academy Awards in 2024, after ABC and the Academy moved up the ceremony's start time by an hour.

 History

 Beginning with the 1st Academy Awards, there were no Oscar pre-shows.
 Instead, photographers and interviewers would approach the ceremony's nominees and other attendees as usual.
 However, these events were neither televised nor heard on the radio prior to the ceremony.
 In 1979, Regis Philbin officially began the very first red carpet pre-show.
 However, this event was actually produced by KABC-TV, the ABC O&O station in Los Angeles, and was not broadcast elsewhere.
 Ten years later, in 1989, both MTV and Movie Time (which became E! a year later) began their red carpet pre-shows with focus on fashion.
 It would pass another decade, in 1999, when the AMPAS eventually produced its own red carpet pre-show to air on ABC.

 Broadcasters such as CNN, E! (under the Live from the Red Carpet banner, which it uses for all major award shows), and Pop have continued to air their own extended red carpet coverage prior to the ceremony.
 To protect the official telecast, ABC has an exclusive window during the final hour before the ceremony (5:00 p.m. to 6:00 p.m.
 PT) during which no other broadcaster may broadcast live or newly recorded footage from the red carpet.
 To comply with this rule, most competing red carpet programs either sign off, or use footage that was recorded earlier.
 Interviews by other media outlets may continue, but they may not air on television until the end of the window.